Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 *Some authors may provide order forms for signed copies of books that students may purchase.

 Here is author/illustrator Michael Dooling.
 He visited our school this past spring, and the reviews from both staff and students were two thumbs up!
 We all learned about the process he follows when he writes and/or illustrates a book.
 Would you believe that he begins the process in an actual library?!
-He makes sure the kids know that it is ok to make mistakes.
+He makes sure the kids know that it is okay to make mistakes.
 The experience was a huge hit.
 He is local to my area, but I believe he travels!

 Here is a picture that one of my students helped Mr. Dooling draw: